AntonSynytsia/showcase-app/README.md

 # Full-Stack Showcase App

+A showcase app with registration and login, Todo List, Gallery, and Carousel.

-A showcase app utilizes NodeJS, Express, Sequelize with MySQL2, React, and Reactstrap.
+Built with NodeJS, Express, Sequelize with MySQL2, React, and Reactstrap.

 ## Setup